Rapha149/ArmorStandEditor/README.md

 - Rename the armor stand (color codes and hex codes supported!)
 - Use the armor stand as a passenger/vehicle
 - You can deactivate or set permissions for any feature!
-- All messages are customizable!
+- All messages are customizable using the [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format!

 ## URLs